Brutalist CISO Notes

 -> Pull unmanaged AWS account list — Cloud Ops — by Mon

-If something must move in the real world, it earns an arrow.
+If something must move in the real world, it gets an arrow.

 Capture is intentionally boring.

-One note per day.
+One note a day.
 Date at the top.
 Write continuously.
 Use the symbols.

-A notes app works too.
-One new note per day.
-Plain text.
-No structure.
-Fast open, fast write, fast search.
-Personally, I’m partial to Auer Notes.
-It’s intentionally plain and optimized for fast capture and retrieval without imposing structure.
-But the tool is interchangeable.
+A notes app works too, one new note per day, plain text, no structure, built for fast open, fast write, and fast search.
+I'm partial to Auer Notes, which stays intentionally plain and optimized for fast capture and retrieval without imposing structure, though the tool itself is interchangeable.
 Even a single running .txt or .md file using Vi on the terminal works.

-If your app pushes you to organize, tag, decorate, backlink, or curate, it is working against you.
+An app that pushes you to organize, tag, decorate, backlink, or curate works against you.

-Once a week, five minutes, non-negotiable.
-Search for “->” and ask three questions.
+Once a week, for five minutes, non-negotiable, search for "->" and ask three questions.

 1. Is this done?